mileszs/mileszs.github.com/gifts/index.markdown

 Hopefully this will help.

+_FYI: I put some _expensive_ items on here.
+I don't expect them as gifts.
+I don't expect any gifts!
+Hell, just get me a bottle of dry red wine.
+It will definitely get used.
+No, I put the expensive stuff on there in case you come across a used one or a great deal (or both).
+I hope you'll be inspired to tell me about it! :-)_

 ## Clothes

 Your best bet here is probably to avoid getting me clothes, to be honest.
 I’m persnickety, as Grandma would say.
 I’ll try to give some guidance, though.